JoachimChrapek/CodeSamples/README.md

  Unity Window Tool for modifying language files used in games for translation.

 # Octree
- Fast data structure to fit my needs in my own voxel game.
+ Fast data structure to fit my needs in my own voxel game (https://youtu.be/JHOxhLYaEAc).
 Used for storing block data by ID.

 # UiController
  Class used in many of my prototypes.
 Turns on and off UI pieces (for example panels) based on Context.